nnellans/bash-guide/README.md

 ---

 # Shebang
-All bash scripts should start with a shebang line at the top.
+As a best practice, all bash scripts should start with a shebang line at the top.
 This line tells the kernel which interpreter to use when running the script.

 Standard example:
 - This may not work in 100% of cases, as some systems place `bash` in a different location other than `/bin`